Free Research Preview. DrugChatter may produce inaccurate information.

 What are Live Vaccines?

-Live vaccines, also known as attenuated vaccines, contain a weakened form of the virus or bacteria that causes the disease.
-These vaccines stimulate the immune system to produce antibodies and activate immune cells, providing long-term protection against the disease.
-Examples of live vaccines include the MMR (measles, mumps, and rubella) vaccine, the varicella (chickenpox) vaccine, and the oral poliovirus vaccine.
+Live vaccines are vaccines that contain a weakened or attenuated form of the virus or bacteria they're designed to protect against.
+Examples of live vaccines include the MMR vaccine, the chickenpox vaccine, and the shingles vaccine.

 The Risks of Getting Live Vaccines Too Soon After Cosentyx